 - Part of a bedroom overhangs an alleyway running between you and your neighbour's home.

 The basic concept of flying freeholds is that a part of your home must overhang or lie beneath your neighbour's property.

 Does having flying freehold make your home less saleable?

-While a large number of people who own flying freeholds do not come across any problem at all during the time they own it.
+While many people who own flying freeholds do not come across any problem at all during the time they own it.
 Generally, flying freeholds do not pose a problem when selling your home.

 What are the issues from your buyer's perspective?